input-output-hk/cardano-sl-style-guides/workflow.md

   to push directly to these branches but only in **exceptional cases when it is strictly necessary**.
 * Features, fixes, refactoring must be done in separate branches.
-* If there is a release then a `tag` is created from the commit corresponding to this release.
+* If there is a release, a `tag` is created from the commit corresponding to this release.
 * We use release branches for GitHub Releases page, please see [one](https://github.com/input-output-hk/cardano-sl/releases) for `cardano-sl` project.
-* Release branches must be merged into `master` every time changes happen there (single commit or a small group of related commits which happened in a short period of time).
-It's important, because otherwise `master` eventually differs from release branch too much and nobody can merge it.
+* Release branches must be merged into `master` every time changes happen in the former (single commit or a small group of related commits which happened in a short period of time).
+It's important, because otherwise `master` will eventually differ from release branch too much and nobody will be able to merge it.
 You can pass `-s ours` to `git merge` to discard all changes if it's desirable.
 Such merges must be done via pull requests too. `master` is never merged into release branch.
 * `cardano-sl` project uses a more complicated workflow with `-mid` and `-rc` branches. `-mid` branches are intended to be used by other projects which depend on `cardano-sl`. `-rc` branch is created